-A Haskell parser needs to check the alignment of statements to produce correct parse trees.
-For example, Figure 2(b) displays an incorrect parse tree that wrongly identifies print 42 as a separate statement, even though it is further indented than the other statements.
+wrongly identifies print 42 as a separate statement, even though it is further indented than the other statements.
 Figure 2(c) visualizes the correct parse tree for this example: A do-Block with two statements.
 The second statement spans two lines and is parsed as an application of the function print to three arguments.
-In order to recognize program structure correctly, a parser for a layout-sensitive language like Haskell needs to distinguish programs as in Figure 2(c).
+In order to recognize program structure correctly, a parser for a layout-sensitive language like Haskell needs to distinguish programs as in Figure 2(a) from programs as in Figure 2(c).

 It is not possible to encode this difference in a context-free grammar, because that would require counting the number of whitespace characters in addition to keeping track of nesting.
-Instead, many parsers for layout-sensitive languages contain a handwritten component that keeps track of layout and informs a standard parser for context-free languages about relevant aspects of layout, for instance, by inserting special tokens into the token stream.
-For example, the Python language specification describes an algorithm that preprocesses the token stream to delete some newline tokens and insert indent and dedent tokens when the indentation level changes.
+Instead, many parsers for layout-sensitive languages contain a handwritten component that keeps track of layout and informs a standard parser for context-free languages about relevant aspects of layout, for instance by inserting special tokens into the token stream.
+For example, the Python language specification2 describes an algorithm that preprocesses the token stream to delete some newline tokens and insert indent and dedent tokens when the indentation level changes.
 Python's context-free grammar assumes that this preprocessing step has already been performed, and uses the additional tokens to recognize layout-sensitive program structure.

 This approach has the advantage that a standard parser for context-free languages can be used to parse the preprocessed token stream, but it has the disadvantage that the overall syntax of the programming language is not defined in a declarative, human-readable way.
 Instead, the syntax is only defined in terms of a somewhat obscure algorithm that explicitly manipulates token streams.
-This is in contrast to the success story of declarative grammar and parsing technology [11].
+This is in contrast to the success story of declarative grammar and parsing technology [10].

 Furthermore, a simple algorithm for layout-handling that informs a standard parser for context-free languages is not even enough to parse Haskell.
-The Haskell language specification describes that a statement ends earlier than visible from the layout if this is the only way to continue parsing [14].
-For example, the Haskell program in Figure 3(a) is valid: The statement print (11 + 12) only includes one http://docs.python.org/py3k/reference/ closing parenthesis, because the second closing parenthesis cannot be consumed inside the statement.
+The Haskell language specification describes that a statement ends earlier than visible from the layout if this is the only way to continue parsing [13].
+For example, the Haskell program in Figure 3(a) is valid, and the statement print (11 + 12) only includes one closing parenthesis, because the second closing parenthesis could not be consumed inside the statement.
 An algorithm for layout handling could not decide where to end the statement by counting whitespace characters only.
 Instead, additional information from the context-free parser is needed to decide that the statement needs to end because the next token cannot be consumed.
 As a second and more extreme example, consider the program in Figure 3(b) that has the same parse tree as the program in Figure 3(a).
-In particular, the statements belong to different do-blocks even though they line up horizontally.
+In particular, the statements belong to different do-blocks even though they line up vertically.
 These two programs can only be parsed correctly by close cooperation between the context-free part of the parser and the layout-sensitive part of the parser, which therefore have to be tightly integrated.
-This need for tight integration further complicates the picture with low-level, algorithmic specifications of layout rules prevalent in existing language specifications and implementations.
+This need for tight integration further complicates the picture with the low-level, algorithmic specifications of layout rules prevalent in existing language specifications and implementations.